 Have you been cooking your turkey the same way for years?
 Or is this your first time hosting Christmas for all the family?
 No matter your level of experience, we've got some exciting flavour twists that will help get the best out of your bird this Christmas.

-From rubbing the skin with homemade glazes that have been seasoned with spices to totally unexpected stuffing ideas, these insider tips from the Asda team will totally transform your traditional turkey roast.
+From rubbing the skin with homemade glazes that have been seasoned with spices, to totally unexpected stuffing ideas - these insider tips will totally transform your traditional turkey roast.

 You can thank us later.

 1. ChoosE the RIGHT turkey

 If you haven't ordered your turkey yet and are looking for a simple go-to option, you can't go wrong with Asda's Norfolk-bred Extra Special Free-range British Corn-Fed Bronze turkey.
 The turkeys are corn-fed on organic farmland and their clean, cereal-based diet ensures a rich, buttery flavour from the skin and a succulence that makes for a deliciously moist and tender meat.

 In terms of what size to get, use this rough guide: